peter279k/phppackage-weekly/README.md

 ## To do

-- Complete the sample homepage
+- Complete the sample homepage.
-- Complete the subscribe form page
+- Complete the subscribe form page.
-- Complete the weekly lists page
+- Complete the weekly lists page.
-- Complete the functionality of subscribing mailing lists
+- Complete the functionality of subscribing mailing lists.
-- Complete the functionality of rendring weekly packages lists
+- Complete the functionality of rendring weekly packages lists.
+- complete the unit testing...